tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ### GroundEnemyBH script
 I have created a copy of the `GroundEnemyFSM` called `GroundEnemyBH` and replaced them in the `debug_3d_scene.tscn` scene.
 All relevant scripts and scenes can be found in the `3D/Enemies/GroundEnemy/Beehave/` folder.
 Please **open** the `ground_enemy_bh.gd` script and let's go through it:
-- At the top, there are all the **`@export` variables** from the `GroundEnemyFSM` and all of the FSM states.
+- At the top, there are all the **`@export` variables** from the `GroundEnemyFSM` and all the FSM states.
 These variables are declared here in the enemy, because they are not dynamic data (during play time they do not change).
 - Then, there are several `enums`:
     - **`BB_VAR`** - These are all the keys for the **Blackboard variables**, that we will need.
-Normally, you would use strings as keys but I feel like that leads to many bugs due to typos.
+Normally, you would use strings as keys, but I feel like that leads to many bugs due to typos.
     - **`ROTATE_MODE`** - You might have noticed that in the FSM version our enemy rotated differently in each state.
-For simplicity I decided to delegate the job back to the main enemy script and the Behavior Tree will only switch, which mode is currently running.
+For simplicity, I decided to delegate the job back to the main enemy script and the Behavior Tree will only switch, which mode is currently running.
     - **`ACTIONS`** - This will be used to easily detect what action (Patrol, Chase) the enemy is currently in.
 We will use it to detect that we started chasing the player and play the "pop up" tween animation.
 - The `_ready()` function sets the **default values** of all the Blackboard variables.
 - Rest of the script is pretty much the same as the FSM variant, except for **storing and loading dynamic variables**, where the Blackboard is used.